 Price: ~ 900 USD

 The distinctive aquamarine domes of David Clark feature once more in our top 5 list, this time with a premium product.
-This headset is the flagship product of David Clark and the best that the brand has to offer.
+This headset is the flagship product of David Clark and the best the brand offers.
 That’s a lot, given that David Clark is a founder in the industry.

 But the comfort features don’t end there.
 The ear pads utilize slow recovery foam to guarantee the wearer a snug and comfortable fit while limiting sound leakage.
 The head pads are also specially designed to prevent heat build-up and keep the wearer’s head cool.
 These excellent comfort features have allowed the DC One-X to overcome the brand’s reputation for unwanted clamping.